pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/Observing.md

 }
 ```

-This uses the `publisher` property that is available on every `SharedReader` value to update the
+This uses the `publisher` property that is available on every fetched value to update the collection
-collection view's data source whenever the `items` change.
+view's data source whenever the `items` change.

 > Tip: There is an alternative way to observe changes to `items`.
 If you are already depending on
 > our [Swift Navigation][swift-nav-gh] library to make use of powerful navigation APIs for SwiftUI